Mygod/VPNHotspot/README.md

 ### Misc

 * Keep Wi-Fi alive: Acquire Wi-Fi locks when repeater, temporary hotspot or system VPN hotspot is activated.
-   - Choose "System default" to save battery life;
+   - Choose "System default" (default since Android 10) to save battery life;
    - (prior to Android 10) Choose "On" (default) if repeater/hotspot turns itself off automatically or stops working after a while;
    - (prior to Android 10) Choose "High Performance Mode" to minimize packet loss and latency (will consume more power);
    - (since Android 10) Choose "Disable power save" to decrease packet latency.